-Self-insuring works with uncertain travel dates.
+Self-insurance works with no cancellation fees.
 Travel insurance can work as well.
 Read the fine print.
 Not all policies cover epidemics.

 Travelers often want to discover new worlds and find surprises along the way.
 However, with travel insurance, the fewer surprises one discovers, the better.
 Travel insurance is one product where travelers should read carefully and know exactly what they are purchasing before the insurance is needed.

-Self-insure for COVID-19 travel if you are willing to sacrifice your airfare
+Self-insurance for COVID-19 travel — even your airfare

 For overseas hotel reservations and vacation rentals, purchase refundable rates